bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Rusty Russell: 00:16:47

-Well, I think the any prep out cases have been pretty strong for a long time.
+Well, I think the `ANYPREVOUT` cases have been pretty strong for a long time.
 The question's always been, do we want other soft fork as well?

 ## CTV